browserpass/browserpass-extension/README.md

 ## Privacy

-Browserpass does not send any telemetry data, all metadata it collects to perform its functionality is stored in local storage and never leaves your browser.
+Browserpass does not send any telemetry data.
+All metadata that is collected in order for the extension to function correctly is stored *only* in local storage, and never leaves your browser.

 ## FAQ